Fixel656/Roblox-Emotes-GUI-Script-R6-R15/README.md

   And others!
 - Search function (find needed anim from the list by using keywords or LayoutOrder number)
 - Add AnimSmoothFade setting
 - Add Tool anims working while playing Anims
+- Add Animation Preview and make a setting for enabling it
 - More

 I made this script for myself, so it may be not fully suitable for you, especially on section with separate places.
 You can change it if you want.